sharkwouter/vaporos-buster/README.md

 Valve hasn't released SteamOS based on Buster yet, so here is a test to see if it can be done without their help.

+## Generating the ISO

+Generating the ISO can be done with ``./gen.sh``.
+It will tell you if you are missing any dependencies.

+The ``gen.sh`` script downloads the base iso, extracts it, makes some changes and repackages it.
+It can be modified to work with any Debian based distribution.

+## Testing the base installation

+To test if the installer would succeed in the base installation the ``create-chroot.sh`` script can be run.
+This creates a chroot based on the buildroot directory.
+Make sure you run ``gen.sh`` before running this script.
+It has to be run as root.

 ## Currently implemented features

 Currently the following features have been implemented: